Oscar-Wohlfarhrt/PathFinder/README.md

 ## GUI mode
 This mode is opened simple opening the .bat or .sh file (with python3 and the requiered libraries installed)

+In this modes the controls are:
+- **Left Click:** Creates or moves nodes
+- **Left Click over Nodes:** Select/Deselect node
+  - With a node selected, click another to connect them
+- **Right Click over Nodes:** Delete node
+- **Center Click:** Cicle between types Normal, Start and End

 ## Console mode
 This is an optimized mode for opening and solving .graph files.
 This mode is accesed by using a terminal/console to open the .bat or .sh file and adding the `--ng` or `--no-gui`.
 ```